vaequitas/fellow-discord-bot/README.md

 # fellow-discord-bot

-A discord bot for the AniFellows discord server
+A discord bot for the anifriends discord server

 The code in this repository is horribly hacky and by no means an example of good code.